What is a Node?

-Node Name: The label that will appear on the node on the Mogambo graph.
+Node Name: The label that will appear on the node on the graph.

 System Name: The system name is used to uniquely identify the node in the backend.
 Only underscores and capital case alphanumeric characters are allowed in this field.

-Node Type: Use node type to indicate if a node is a Start Node or an End Node.
-Start Nodes indicate that this is the node that will initiate a conversation, while an End Node is the last node in a conversation.
-When an end node is reached, and that node does not have further connecting nodes, we internally mark this conversation as 'complete,' which helps when tracking user activity.
+Node Type: Use node type to indicate if a node is a Start Node or a Context Clear Node.
+Start Nodes indicate that this is the node that will initiate a conversation, while a Context Clear Node clears the entities, user's selection in a conversation.

 Tip: When the user is in the middle of a conversation and the system cannot find a match to the connecting nodes, our system will go over all the start nodes to see if it can find a match to what the user said.

 Status: Indicate whether the node will be active or inactive.
 When you are first making a bot, we'll assume all the nodes you create are active.
 Instances when you will deactivate nodes will arise later on.